-Trump nominee with ties to Putin faces confirmation hearing
+Trump's top diplomat: Russia 'must be held to account for its actions'

 Story highlights

-- CNN report that Russia has compromising information on Trump may dominate the confirmation hearing
+- CNN report that Russia has compromising information on Trump may dominate hearing

-- Tillerson also has close ties to Russia and President Vladimir Putin through his work at ExxonMobil
+- Tillerson has close ties to President Vladimir Putin through his work at ExxonMobil

+Washington (CNN)President-elect Donald Trump's nominee to be the new US envoy to the world said Wednesday that Russia must be held to account for its actions, but added Washington and Moscow should cooperate where possible.

-Washington (CNN)Rex Tillerson faces a grilling Wednesday at his Senate confirmation hearing to be secretary of state that comes after CNN reported that Russia may have compromising information about President-elect Donald Trump.
+Rex Tillerson laid out that vision in the opening statement of his confirmation hearing before the Senate Foreign Relations amid controversy about a CNN report that Russia may have compromising information about the President-elect.

+Cardin said he would be quizzing Tillerson on ExxonMobil's business deals with Russia, indicating that they "supported directly or indirectly" some of Russian President Vladimir Putin's more aggressive activities.

+"It's not too great of a distance from Exxon business partnerships to Putin's slush funds" for disinformation and other activities, Cardin charged.

-The former ExxonMobil CEO claims close ties to Russian President Vladimir Putin, having overseen the company's partnership with a state-owned energy giant there, work that earned him the country's highest award for non-citizens.
+The former ExxonMobil CEO claims close ties to Putin, having overseen the company's partnership with a state-owned energy giant there, work that earned him the country's highest award for non-citizens.

-Questions about Tillerson's and Trump's ties to Moscow are expected to be front and center at the Senate Foreign Relations Committee hearing, but Republicans and Democrats alike will also question the nominee about his positions on Iran, sanctions, climate change and other issues as they vet him to be the top US diplomat.

-In excerpts of his opening remarks released Tuesday night, Tillerson, in a sharp departure from Trump, adopts a tougher line on Moscow.

-"Russia must know that we will be accountable to our commitments and those of our allies," Tillerson is set to say, adding that "Russia must be held to account for its actions."

-The nominee is also expected to validate NATO allies' concerns about Russian aggression but say that some of the blame lies with the Obama administration.
-And he's due to strike a note of wary realism.
+Former Secretary of Defense Bob Gates, who introduced Tillerson to the committee, noted that "much has been said about Mr. Tillerson and Russia."
+He went on to say that the secretary of state job requires resisting Russian aggression and containing the risk of conflict.

+Referring to the Russian president, he said that "this new administration must thread the needle between pushing back against Vladimir Putin's aggression, meddling, interventionism, ambitions and bullying, and at the same time, find a way to stop the dangerous downward spiral in our relationship with Russia."
+He added that "Tillerson is the right person at the right time."

-"We must also be clear-eyed about our relationship with Russia," Tillerson is expected to tell senators.
+"We must also be clear-eyed about our relationship with Russia," Tillerson told senators.
 "Russia today poses a danger, but it is not unpredictable in advancing its own interests."
+And he added that "where cooperation with Russia based on common interests is possible, such as reducing the global threat of terrorism, we ought to explore these options."

-The dark-horse candidate has already prompted concerns from human rights groups that cite his former company's practices and lawmakers who charge that he has a track record of putting profits before US interests, with one saying he could be a "disaster" as secretary of state.
+The dark-horse candidate for the Foggy Bottom post has already prompted concerns from human rights groups that cite his former company's practices and lawmakers who charge that he has a track record of putting profits before US interests, with one saying he could be a "disaster" as secretary of state.

 Democrats will drill the 64-year-old on whether his business experience -- he's never served in government -- adequately prepares him for heading the State Department.
 Lawmakers on both sides will look to see whether Tillerson will balance out foreign policy positions that Trump has taken and that many on Capitol Hill see as extreme.